Open Domain Dialogue Generation with Latent Images

 Table \ref{tab:auto_metric} reports evaluation results on automatic metrics.
-In image-grounded conversation, ImgVAE significantly outperforms all baseline models on most metrics.
-Particularly, ImgVAE outperforms T\&I and ImgRG even after their training is augmented with the Reddit data.
-The results indicate the effectiveness of the proposed approach on leveraging both multi-modal data and single-modal data for image-grounded dialogue generation.
-In text-based conversation, ImagVAE achieves comparable performance with the state-of-the-art deep transformer structure (i.e., ReCoSa) in terms of response relevance and PPL, but improves upon informativeness of responses with large margins.
+In image-grounded conversation, \textsc{ImgVAE} significantly outperforms all baseline models on most metrics.
+Particularly, ImgVAE outperforms \textsc{T\&I} and \textsc{ImgRG} even after their training is augmented with the Reddit data.
+The results indicate the effectiveness of the proposed approach on leveraging both multimodal data and unimodal data for image-grounded dialogue generation.
+In text-based conversation, \textsc{ImgVAE} achieves comparable performance with the state-of-the-art deep transformer structure (i.e., \textsc{ReCoSa}) in terms of response relevance and PPL, but improves upon informativeness of responses with large margins.
 This is because latent images, when properly controlled by the gate in the response generator, can enhance appearance of informative content in responses, as will be further verified by human annotations and the analysis in Discussions.

 Table \ref{tab:human-eval} reports human evaluation results.
 Basically, all models in both tasks can generate fluent and grammatical responses for most test input.
-In image-grounded conversation, ImgVAE outperforms all baselines in terms of context-relevance, image-relevance, and richness, which is consistent with the automatic evaluation results.
-In text-based conversation, ImgVAE significantly improves upon richness. which further demonstrates the effect of latent images.
+In image-grounded conversation, \textsc{ImgVAE} outperforms all baselines in terms of context-relevance, image-relevance, and richness, which is consistent with the automatic evaluation results.
+In text-based conversation, \textsc{ImgVAE} significantly improves upon richness. which further demonstrates the effect of latent images.
+Besides, the information from the inferred images could enhance the understanding of context and promote to generate more relevant responses.
 All kappa values exceed or close to $0.6$, indicating substantial agreement among the annotators.
-For reference, we show two cases in supplementary material.
+For reference, we show some cases in the technical appendix.